Publius-Fabius/lawd/README.md

 - lawd/pqueue.h - A priority queue for timer events.
 - lawd/log.h - Simple logging procedures.
 - lawd/time.h - Simple time procedures.
-- lawd/server.h - A protocol agnostic non-blocking server with coroutines.
+- lawd/server.h - A multi-threaded server with non-blocking IO and coroutines.
 - lawd/uri.h - URI parsing and data extraction.
 - lawd/http.h - HTTP message parsing and client/server functionality.

 **Server Architecture**

 The server uses a multi-threaded model with coroutines.
 A single thread accepts new socket connections, enqueueing a thread safe channel with a task.
 Any waiting worker threads are notified, dequeueing the task and dispatching it within a new coroutine environment with its own execution stack.
-For socket event notification, the epoll system call is used.
-Timeouts are managed with an efficient binary heap based priority queue.
+Each worker thread has its own internal scheduler for managing multiple coroutines at once.
+For socket event notification, the epoll system call is used, and timeouts are managed with an efficient binary heap based priority queue.

 **Example**

-An example of a simple ping server over TCP.
+Host a simple ping server over TCP.
+The code is available at tests/lawd/ping.c.

 ```
 mkdir ~/clones